 - May 18, noon, Community Hospital North, 7250 Professional Bldg, 3rd floor multi-service room

-Bigger, better, and lunch included thanks to our 2015 Gathering Point Sponsors: American Senior Communities, Miller’s Senior Living, Triology Health Services, Kindred Healthcare and CarDon & Associates.
+Bigger, better, and lunch included thanks to our 2016 Gathering Point Sponsors: American Senior Communities, Golden Living, Miller’s, and Westminster Village.
 Gathering Point serves as a time where Touchpoint Members can relax and enjoy an afternoon of food, fellowship, fun and education.
-This monthly event is open to Touchpoint members, hospital volunteers, hospital auxiliary board members and others interested in meeting new people.
-Gathering Point will now provide lunch at the beginning of each social/educational event followed by the presentation of the month!
-Space is limited and registration two days prior to event is now required to reserve your spot.
+Gathering Point will provides lunch at the beginning of each social/educational event followed by the presentation of the month!
+Space is limited and registration is required to 24 hours in advance reserve your spot.

 Carlotta Katra, accredited agent with VA and eldercare consultant, will help you understand all the benefits you have available as a veteran and how they play a critical role in your long-term care plan.
 Learn about pensions available to wartime veterans and their spouses as well as compensation claims available to Vietnam veterans.

 What is Part A?
 Parts B, C, and D?
 What happens if I don't want Medicare?
 How do I sign up?
 Getting ready to retire and learning about your insurance options can be overwhelming.
 If you are getting ready to use Medicare for insurance, there is a lot to learn and many decisions to make.
 This session will give you the information you need to get started planning and clear up confusion about how Medicare works.
 In this informational session, SHIP, the State Health Insurance Assistance Program, will help guide you on where to start in the Medicare process.

 Alzheimer’s Disease: Effective Communication Strategies